The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's Cephalothin (signed) is estimated to be worth between £6,500 and £10,000.
-This etching print from 2007 has shown consistent value growth, with an average annual growth rate of 1%.
-This is a popular artwork, having been sold 12 times at auction since its initial sale in April 2009.
-In the last 12 months, the average selling price was £7,500, with a total sales volume of 1.
+The value of Damien Hirst's Cephalothin (signed) is estimated to be worth between £6,000 and £9,000.
+This etching artwork, created in 2007, has an auction history of 12 total sales since its entry to the market on 29th April 2009.
+In the past 12 months, the average selling price was £7,500, across 1 total sale.
+Over the past five years, the hammer price has remained consistent.
 The edition size of this artwork is limited to 75.

 Meaning & Analysis